-Before analysis on any of the property-based methods could begin, the number of individual properties in each of the case-study catchments needed to be determined.
+Before analysis on any of the property-based methods could begin, the number of individual properties in each of the case study catchments needed to be determined.
 This information does not exist in any current GIS coverage, and some background work was required to generate a layer that could be used in the analysis.
 The following outlines the steps taken to do this.

 The regional land parcel cadastre (Regional Core Record System or CRS) was used to determine the number of individual properties that are in the Upper Manawatu and Mangatainoka catchments.
-Because this data is based on land parcels rather than properties, the data had to be manipulated to provide a count of properties within each catchment.
+Because this data is based on land parcels rather than properties, the data had to be processed to provide a count of properties within each catchment.
 A property that crossed the boundary of a study catchment was included if more than 50% of the area was within the catchment.

-ArcMap 9.2 software was used to determine the number of properties in the catchment, in five steps.
+ArcMap 9.2 software was used to determine the number of properties in the catchment, in six steps.

 - Step 1: Dissolve Regional CRS by Valuation Number and Owner Name. - Step 2: Select all parcels that intersect the Upper Manawatu and Mangatainoka catchments and export to new layer. - Step 3: Rating information held by Horizons provided information on contiguous land parcels by Valuation Number.
-A table of these, with Primary and Secondary Valuation Number, was used and a table join was made between the Secondary Number and the Valuation Number in the CRS, to determine where the contiguous land parcels were. - Step 4: The contiguous parcels were then merged together based on the Primary Valuation Number from the table.
+A table of these, with Primary and Secondary Valuation Numbers, was used and a table join was made between the Secondary Number and the Valuation Number in the CRS, to determine where the contiguous land parcels were. - Step 4: The contiguous parcels were then merged together based on the Primary Valuation Number from the table.
 However, only a small number of properties have been identified as contiguous through the rating process. - Step 5: In order to define the rest of the properties, the data was sorted by landowner, then parcels with the same landowner were merged together if the parcels were adjacent to each other.
-This included parcels separated by roads or streams.
+This included parcels separated by roads or streams. - Step 6: DoC land was removed from the calculation in both catchments, and one other property in the Mangatainoka catchment was removed because it had been included due to an error in the CRS polygon layer.

-The final number of properties in the Upper Manawatu catchment was 4,316, and in the Mangatainoka catchment, 2,280.
+The final number of properties in the Upper Manawatu was 4,315 and in the Mangatainoka catchment, 2,278.